emmabritton/ici-files/README.md

 Designed to be used with [Buffer Graphics](https://github.com/emmabritton/ici-files), and in turn [Pixel Graphics](https://github.com/emmabritton/pixel-graphics-lib).

+[ICI Tools](https://github.com/emmabritton/ici_tools) can be useful when working with ICI files

+[ICI Image editor](https://github.com/emmabritton/ici-image-editor) is a MSPaint like program for ICI and ICA files

 Indexed Color Images come in two forms:
 1. Single
 2. Animated